How to buy Bingo Industries (BIN) shares

 Bingo Industries Limited is a waste management business based in Australia.
-Bingo Industries shares (BIN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.44 – an increase of 7.49% over the previous week.
-Bingo Industries has a trailing 12-month revenue of around $478.6 million.
+Bingo Industries shares (BIN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Bingo Industries has a trailing 12-month revenue of around $475 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Bingo Industries